Houston Car Accident Lawyer

 - Damages – The plaintiff must have suffered some form of injury as a result of the defendant’s conduct.

 The plaintiff must be able to prove all of these elements by a “preponderance of the evidence”.
-A preponderance of evidence is the plaintiff’s burden of proof in the lawsuit, which means it is more likely than not that the car accident occurred due to the defendant’s negligence.
-This is a very low burden of proof, and means that only 51% of the evidence has to be in the plaintiff’s favor in order to win.
+A preponderance of evidence is the plaintiff’s burden of proof in the lawsuit, which means it is more likely than not that the traffic accident occurred due to the defendant’s negligence.
+This is a very low burden of proof and means that only 51% of the evidence has to be in the plaintiff’s favor in order to win.

 There are also two types of general negligence theories – comparative negligence and contributory negligence.
-Texas follows the comparative negligence theory under section 33.001 of the Texas Civil Practice and Remedies Code.
+Houston follows the comparative negligence theory under section 33.001 of the Texas Civil Practice and Remedies Code.
 This means if the plaintiff is at least 51% responsible for their injuries, they cannot file a lawsuit for their damages from the other party.

 Additionally, according to section 33.013 of the Texas Civil Practice and Remedies Code, if the plaintiff was 50% or less responsible for their injuries, the amount of damages they are awarded will be reduced by the percentage of their fault in the accident.
-Under the theory of pure contributory negligence, which is not followed in Texas, if the plaintiff was even 1% at fault for their injuries, they are barred from filing a lawsuit.
+Under the theory of pure contributory negligence, which is not followed in Houston, if the plaintiff was even 1% at fault for their injuries, they are barred from filing a lawsuit.

 - Economic Damages – Economic damages compensate the plaintiff for any actual loss or financial loss they may have suffered.
 These damages are commonly known as compensatory damages and do not include exemplary or non-economic damages.

 - Non-economic Damages – Non-economic damages are intended to compensate the victim for any physical pain or suffering, mental or emotional pain or anguish, loss of companionship and society, loss of enjoyment of life, physical impairment or disfigurement, and/or any other non-financial loss they may have suffered.
-These damages do not include exemplary damages, and are usually included in compensatory damages.
+These damages do not include exemplary damages and are usually included in compensatory damages.

 - Exemplary Damages – Exemplary damages are also commonly known as punishment or punitive damages.
 They are generally awarded to the plaintiff if the defendant acted with such gross negligence they should be punished for their actions.
 In order to receive exemplary damages, the plaintiff must show the defendant acted with malice by intentionally causing the injury, or because the defendant knew his conduct created an extreme risk of severe injury and consciously disregarded that risk.